triforceGuy/TabManage/README.md

 		- The team works well together.
 		- The changes we made are visible and show progress.
 (Kudos to Nick for the cool webpage.)
 		- We have made progress going through all the files from the original code.
+		- As a team, we have a clear vision for our future implementations.

 		Eri:
 		Sarah: I think this sprint we were able to get a lot of the fundamentals needed down from a complex code base.
 Thanks to the help of Dr. Lehr I am finally able to pull from the master.